Informing Queensland’s engineering, defence manufacturing and aeroskills training and skills priorities for the manufacturing industry

 About the group

-Engineering in Queensland comprises of approximately 69,979 individuals (20.8% of the national total), and contributes significantly to the Australian economy, making it crucial to ensure that training reflects current industry and training delivery needs.
-The most recent data shows engineering training packages receive an average of 17,415 commencing students each year, and an average of 8,035 students completing qualifications.
+Engineering in Queensland comprising approximately 81,600 individuals (24% of the national total), and contributes significantly to the Australian economy, making it crucial to ensure that training reflects current industry and training delivery needs.
+Most recent data shows Aeroskills (MEA), Metal and Engineering (MEM) and Sustainability (MSS) training packages have 14,842 commencing students and 6,537 students completing qualifications, on average, each year.

-The group is a ‘by invitation-only’ expert community that connects respected stakeholders with a presence in Queensland.
-The Engineering Skills and Training Industry Reference Group informs MSQ’s major workforce investment and Annual Training Plan, and our Industry Skills Advisory program of work.
-Through its activities, the group aims to optimise the training system to industry needs and build and retain a skilled workforce in Queensland.
+The group connects respected stakeholders with a presence in Queensland.
+The EDMA Skills and Training Industry Reference Group informs MSQ’s major workforce investment and Annual Training Plan, and our Industry Skills and Jobs Advisor program of work.
+Through its activities, the group aims to optimise the training system to industry needs and build and retain a skilled workforce in Queensland, Australia.

 What we discuss

-By bringing together experts in engineering we can collectively achieve more, driving the sustainability and transformation of the broader manufacturing industry.
+By bringing together experts in engineering, defence manufacturing and aeroskills we can collectively achieve more, driving the sustainability and transformation of the broader manufacturing industry.
 A future-proofed manufacturing industry is at the heart of our discussion.
 The Industry Reference Group meets to:

-• Review the effectiveness and suitability of the Queensland Government’s annual investment in Vocational Education and Training (VET) to support skilling, jobs growth, and employment opportunities.
+• Review the effectiveness and suitability of the Queensland Government’s annual investment in vocational education and training to support skilling, jobs growth, and employment opportunities.

 • Identify evidence of unmet demands, current and emerging trends, and discuss innovative solutions.

-• Inform and contribute to the national VET reform agenda, including the development of training package products.
+• Inform and contribute to the national vocational education and training reform agenda, including the development of training package products.

 • Advocate for quality in training as the stewards of industry.

-• Inform the ongoing program of work for Manufacturing Skills Queensland and our role as part of the Industry Skills Advisory program.
+• Inform the ongoing program of work for Manufacturing Skills Queensland and our role as part of the Industry Skills and Jobs Advisor program.

 Informing national standards and qualifications

-Training packages are a key feature of Australia’s national VET system.
+Training packages are a key feature of Australia’s national vocational education and training (VET) system.
 The Industry Reference Group supports Manufacturing Skills Queensland provide advice about training and skills opportunities and challenges in relevant training packages.

 The work of the Industry Reference Group focuses on the following training packages: